-Patrick Bateman gave a PowerPoint presentation on the Taylor Road Feasibility Study from Royal Road to Airport Road.
+Patrick Bateman, FDOT gave a PowerPoint presentation, Taylor Road Feasibility Study from Royal Road to Airport Road.

 The purpose of this project is to improve safety for bicyclists and pedestrians, which are particularly vulnerable to conflicts with vehicles on shared facilities, by providing a pathway separated from general traffic.
-Provide connectivity to the City of Punta Gorda's neighborhoods with the region's bicycle and pedestrian amenities, parks and recreational facilities, and conservation lands in the area.
-The need for the proposed shared use path project is based on the following criteria:
+The project will also provide connectivity to the City of Punta Gorda's neighborhoods with the region's bicycle and pedestrian amenities, parks and recreational facilities, and conservation lands in the area.